-It is ideal to have 100 g of dates or a handful of dates every day to get all the essential nutrients, alhough the quantity to be consumed may differ from person to person based on calorie needs and underlying health conditions.
-You can ask a nutritionist about how many dates you need to eat every day.
+It is ideal to have 100 g of dates or a handful of dates daily to get all the essential nutrients.
+However, the quantity to be consumed may differ from person to person based on calorie needs and underlying health conditions.
+You can ask a nutritionist how many dates you need to eat daily.

 - Calories: 314 kcal

 - Carbohydrates: 80.6 grams

 Apart from minerals and vitamins, dates are the best source of antioxidants.
 Dates are also rich in a trace mineral called selenium which may decrease the risk of bladder cancer and prostate cancer.

 What are the health benefits of having dates every day?